tdgrant1/denss/README.md

 `denss.py` that you're running from.

 ## Requirements
-DENSS requires that Python 2.7, NumPy and SciPy are installed.
+DENSS requires that Python 2.7, NumPy (minimum v1.10.0) and SciPy are installed.
 These packages are are often installed by default, or are available for your operating system using package managers such as PIP or [Anaconda](https://www.continuum.io/downloads).
 The current code was built using the Anaconda package management system